Asymptotics of Nonparametric Estimation under general non-monotone MAR missingness: A Bayesian Approach: Examples and Applications

 with

 \end{restatable}

-This is in fact the same rate as presented in \cite[Theorem 9.9]{Fundamentals}, at the price of a constant that is increased by $1/\sqrt{\delta}$.
-In particular, the minimax rate is attained up to log factors, see e.g., \cite[Chapter 9.4]{Fundamentals}.
+The rate achieved is the same as that presented in \cite[Theorem 9.9]{Fundamentals}, at the price of the factor $1/\sqrt{\delta}$.
+In particular, the minimax rate is attained up to log-factors, see, e.g., \cite[Chapter 9.4]{Fundamentals}.
+The result illustrates the main message of this paper: under MAR missingness and a mild positivity assumption, the unknown distribution of the complete data remains consistently estimable at the optimal nonparametric rate.